 There are actually tons more examples, but most iconically, it was the spot where James T. Kirk fought the leopard-print-leotard-wearing reptilian Gorn in the original Star Trek episode The Arena.
 Honestly, if all the moments from the previous paragraph had happened and this latter hadn’t, these rocks wouldn't be as interesting to me.
 It was one of the many times Star Trek used the location, in fact, although never again as memorably.
 Also, apparently the words leopard and leotard have only a one-letter difference.

 There are quite a few reasons that Hollywood wants these rocks thrown in their camera lenses.
 First, they’re ludicrously accessible.
 Located in Vasquez Rocks Natural Area Park in the area of Agua Dulce, they’re only about 20 minutes outside of Los Angeles and the movie industry as a whole.
-In addition, even though these rocks look all rocky and formidable, the ground around them is cleared and flattened, with easier road access than most of the neighborhoods I’ve lived in, making it a relatively painless place to schlep and set up trailers, animals, equipment, and fragile-handle-with-care actors.
+In addition, even though these rocks look all rocky and formidable, the ground around them is cleared and flattened, with easier road access than most of the neighborhoods I’ve lived in.
+That makes it a relatively painless place to schlep and set up trailers, animals, equipment, and fragile-handle-with-care actors.

 Vasquez Rocks also has a unique and imminently cinematical shape that, besides making one wonder why a bandit would want to hide in such an eye-catching spot, is asymmetrical enough that moving the camera just a few degrees in the horizontal or vertical can turn the outcropping into a whole new alien planet/fantasy world/arid landscape/mountain pass.

 The rocks stick out at an angle that would be called jaunty if they were a hat, acute if they were a geometry exercise, and jagged if they were a rock.
 So a jagged angle.
 The striking shape is due to the fact that they are products of the San Andreas Fault, which did enough violence to the underlying rock to make Vasquez Rocks jut out like Joe Theisman’s leg bone.
-That’s the only sports-related simile I allow in my vocabulary without self-punishment (usually Seinfeld re-runs).
+That’s the only sports-related simile I allow in my vocabulary without punishment (usually Seinfeld re-runs).

 To visit Vasquez Rocks, you just drive to them…and then right through them.
-They’re only seconds away from the park entrance off Escondido Canyon Road, and the lower, flat area on the farther side of the rocks does a great impersonation of a parking lot, complete with Dr. Who rooms (Can never bring myself to say the usual, silly names for portable restrooms, so have invented my own silly name for them).
+They’re only seconds away from the park entrance off Escondido Canyon Road, and the lower, flat area on the farther side of the rocks does a great impersonation of a parking lot, complete with Dr. Who rooms (Can never bring myself to say the usual, silly names for portable restrooms, so I've invented my own silly name for them).